Ottoman Imperial Mosques – Istanbul (part 1)

 ŞEHZADE MOSQUE (1548)

-This mosque is on the way to the Fatih and the Yavuz Sultan Selim Mosques.
-Basically, the great Ottoman imperial mosques are lined literally one after the other.
+The Şehzade Mosque is on the way to the Fatih and Yavuz Sultan Selim Mosques.
+Basically, great Ottoman imperial mosques are literally lined one after the other.
 In fact, if you decide to visit these three mosques, you can see all three of them in one day.

-So, the Şehzade Mosque is on the 3rd hill of Istanbul.
-The Ottoman sultan Suleiman the Magnificent commissioned this complex (külliye) as a memorial to his son Şehzade Mehmed, who died in 1543.
+This mosque is on the 3rd hill of Istanbul.
+Sultan Suleiman the Magnificent commissioned this complex as a memorial to his son Şehzade Mehmed who died in 1543.

-He was Suleiman’s favourite son.
-Interestingly, he was born in 1521, the year in which Suleiman the Magnificent conquered Belgrade. Şehzade Mehmed died in 1543 while he was on the way back to Istanbul, after the victorious military campaign in Hungary.
+Mehmed was Suleiman’s favourite son.
+Interestingly, he was born in 1521, the year in which Sultan Suleiman the Magnificent conquered Belgrade. Şehzade Mehmed died while he was on the way back to Istanbul, after the victorious military campaign in Hungary.

 Şehzade Mosque